fireandlion/onedayonebook/_books/the-lonely-prickle-tree.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "The Lonely Prickle Tree"
-description: ""
+description: "None of the other trees want to play with Prickle Tree.
+Will he find a friend?"
 contributors:
-  writer: ""
+  writer: "Nghamula Maluleke"
-  illustrator: ""
+  illustrator: "Subi Bosa"
-  designer: ""
+  designer: "Aimee Ayres"
-  editor: ""
+  editor: "Jocelyn Newmarch"
   publisher: ""
   other: ""
 original-language: ""